Programmer061703/PF2-Homework/README.md

 *Homework 4* - Comapring the runtimes of stacks and queues

 *Homework 5* - Comparing the runtime of 4 different sorting algorithms (Merge, Quicksort, Insertion, and selectionsort)

+*Homework 6* - Creating a Hash Table that reads in a text file into a list of multiple hash tables, then gives the user the ability to edit, lookup, print, and delete data